30 Packing Tips for Moving Like a Pro: Keep Your Sanity (And Stuff) Intact

 11. Check out liquor/wine stores for free boxes!

 Oftentimes, these boxes are very sturdy and have separators already, which are great for packing glassware and any valuables.
+When it comes to moving tips, this is essential!

 12. Wrap organizing bins before packing.